Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Mathematical Analyses of GSEMO

-\begin{lemma} Let $m'\in \N$ and $m = 2m'$.
+\begin{lemma} Let $m',n'\in \N$, $n=m'n'$, and $m= 2m'$.
 Consider the GSEMO optimizing \mOMM starting with a population that contains at least all individuals in \corners.
-Let $T$ denote the number of iterations until the population matches the complete Pareto front and let
+Let $T$ denote the number of iterations until the population covers the complete Pareto front and let

-Then $T \le \ceil{t}$ with probability at least $1-\frac{1}{n}$. \end{lemma} \begin{proof} Consider any objective value $v=(a_1,a_2,\ldots,a_{m'})$ on the Pareto front.
+Then $T \le t_2$ with probability at least $1-\frac{1}{n}$. \end{lemma} \begin{proof} Consider any objective value $v=(a_1,a_2,\ldots,a_{m'})$ on the Pareto front.
 Let $c_0\in \corners$ be any closest corner to an \gabstring.
 We bound the time until an \gabstring is generated by bounding the time until a marked individual $c$ becomes an \gabstring.
 Let initially $c = c_0$.
-Whenever the individual $c$ creates an offspring $c'$ by flipping exactly one bit and $c'$ is closer to any \gabstring than $c$, we update $c$ to be $c'$.
-We also replace $c$ by $c'$ whenever an individual $c'$ with the same objective value replaces $c$ in the population.
+Whenever a Hamming neighbor $c'$ of $c$ is sampled that is closer to any \gabstring than $c$, we update $c$ to be $c'$.
+Also, when $c$ is removed from the population, we replace it by any $c' \succeq c$ in the population, which for this benchmark implies $\mOMM(c)=\mOMM(c')$.
 The time until the population contains an \gabstring is at most the time until $c$ is an \gabstring.

-We first bound the probability that after $t$ iterations there are exactly $a_i$ bits of value~1 in the $i$th block of $c$, for any fixed $1\le i \le m'$.
-By symmetry, suppose without loss of generality that $a_i \le \frac{n}{2m'}$ and the $i$th block of $c_0$ to be $0^{n/m'}$.
+We first bound the probability that after $t_2$ iterations there are exactly $a_i$ bits of value~1 in the $i$th block of $c$, for any fixed $1\le i \le m'$.
+By symmetry, suppose without loss of generality that $a_i \le \frac{n'}{2}$ and that the $i$th block of $c_0$ is $0^{n'}$.
 All $c$ we will encounter have between $0$ and $a_i$ bits with value~1.
-The probability of creating an offspring of $c$ in the next iteration that flips one of the at least $\frac{n}{2m'}$ bits of value~0 in the $i$th block and no other bit is at least
+The probability of sampling a Hamming neighbor of $c'$ that has flipped one of the at least $\frac{n'}{2}$ bits of value~0 in the $i$th block of $c$ and no other bit is at least

-After $a_i \le \frac{n}{2m'}$ such iterations, $c$ contains the correct number of 1-bits in the $i$th block.
-Thus, for the time $T_i$ until the $i$th block of $c$ is correct we have $E[T_i] \le \frac{a_i}{p}.$ For $j \in [\ceil{t}]$, let $X_j$ be independent random variables, each with a Bernoulli distribution with success probability $p$.
-Let $X=\sum_{j=1}^{\ceil{t}} X_j$.
-Then, due to stochastic domination, $\Pr[T_i > \ceil{t}] \le \Pr[X < a_i] \le \Pr[X \le a_i]$.
-By observing $E[X]= p\ceil{t} \ge \frac{n}{m'}$ we have
+After $a_i \le \frac{n'}{2}$ such iterations, $c$ contains the correct number of 1-bits in the $i$th block.
+Thus, for the time $T_i$ until the $i$th block of $c$ is correct we have $E[T_i] \le \frac{a_i}{p}.$ For $j \in [\floor{t_2}]$, let $X_j$ be independent random variables, each with a Bernoulli distribution with success probability $p$.
+Let $X=\sum_{j=1}^{\floor{t_2}} X_j$.
+Then, due to stochastic domination, $\Pr[T_i > t_2] \le \Pr[X \le a_i -1]$.
+By observing $E[X]= p\floor{t_2} \ge n'-1$ we have